guettli/check-conditions/README.md

 # Background and Goal

 I develop Kubernetes controllers in Go.
-I develop software since ages, but Kubernetes and Go is still a bit new to me.
+I develop software since ages, but Kubernetes and Go are still a bit new to me.

+I as a developer of a controllers want an overview.
+I want to see the difference between the desired state and the observed state.

-When controllers discover that the observed state does not match the desired state, they could ...
+If a controller discover that the observed state does not match the desired state, it could ...

 ... could write logs.
 But logs are just dust in the wind.
 After the next reconciliation, the log message will be outdated.

 ... could emit events.
 Same here: After the next reconciliation the event could be outdated.

 ... could write to status.conditions.
+That's what we currently do.

 But how to monitor many conditions of many resources?

 I found no tool which monitors all conditions of all resource objects.
 So I wrote this tiny tool.